Masternaut: History

-Masternaut was founded in France in 1996 by Serge Deleau as SDM.
-Its competitor, Cybit, acquired Thales Telematics from Thales Group and Amatics in 2007.
-Cybit made a further acquisition in 2008 of Truck24, a German telematics provider, for €4 million.
+The company was founded in France in 1996 by Serge Deleau as SDM.

+During the late 2000s, the UK telematics provider Cybit made several acquisitions in the sector, including Thales Telematics from Thales Group in 2007 and the German telematics provider Truck24 in 2008 for €4 million.
 In 2009, private equity firm Francisco Partners acquired Cybit Holdings plc in a £23 million deal, taking the company private.
-Cybit also acquired Oxloc, a provider of non-powered asset tracking devices, that year.
-Meanwhile, Masternaut acquired hosting and data company Fibre-City for £6 million.

-In 2011, Francisco Partners merged Masternaut with Cybit in a £100m deal.
-In 2013, the combined company acquired Three X, a mobile workforce software business, from GE.
-Masternaut also signed a partnership with Telefonica in 2012.
+In 2011, Francisco Partners merged Masternaut with Cybit in a deal valued at £100 million.
+Two years later, the combined business acquired Three X, a mobile workforce management software company, from GE.
+In 2014, Masternaut was sold to Summit Partners and Fleetcor, and Dhruv S. Parekh was appointed chief executive officer in 2015.